- Arts and Design»

 Where to Place the Sky Holes?

-The trick to paint believable sky holes is in their placement.
+The trick to painting believable sky holes is in their placement.

 If you observe trees around you, you’ll notice that sky holes are usually in between masses of leaves.